 The University of St. Thomas understands that students come to the learning environment with various learning styles.
-The staff of the Enhancement Program acknowledges that individuals with documented disabilities have unique needs which often can be reasonably accommodated through a variety of services.
+The Disability Resources staff acknowledges that individuals with documented disabilities have unique needs which often can be reasonably accommodated through a variety of services.

-Students qualify for services through the Enhancement Program upon self-disclosure of a disability that substantially limits a major life activity, and upon presentation of appropriate documentation.
+Students qualify for services through the Disability Resources office upon self-disclosure of a disability that substantially limits a major life activity, and upon presentation of appropriate documentation.
 Students work collaboratively with staff to determine reasonable and appropriate academic accommodations.

-In a meeting with staff of the Enhancement Program to determine and verify the request for reasonable academic accommodations, an Accommodations Request Form will be completed.
-Students are expected to proactively participate in obtaining and arranging their accommodations.
-Students are responsible for presenting the Accommodations Request Form to their professor(s) and discussing with them any academic accommodations(s) at the beginning of the semester.
-The Enhancement Program does not automatically inform professors about students’ eligibility for accommodations or arrange academic accommodations; it is students’ responsibility to make an appointment each semester to facilitate this process.
+In a meeting with Disability Resources staff to determine and verify the request for reasonable academic accommodations, an Accommodations Request Form will be completed.
+Students are expected to proactively participate in obtaining and arranging their accommodations, as well as meeting with their professor(s) and discussing with them any academic accommodations(s) at the beginning of the semester.
+Disability Resources does not automatically inform professors about students’ eligibility for accommodations; it is students’ responsibility to make an appointment each semester to facilitate this process.

 What academic accommodations are available?

 Although this is not a comprehensive list, academic accommodations may include: